raspberrypilearning/scratch-3-phrasebook/en/step_6.md

 [[[generic-scratch3-draw-sprite]]]

-Or you can use the image from this project guide:
+Or you can use the image in this project's resources:
 ![Toilet sprite](images/toiletSmall.png)
 --- /task ---